stephen-universe/stephen-universe/content/projects/vine-and-tap.md

 img-5: "../../src/images/VT-drink-menu.png"
 img-6: "../../src/images/VT-Home.jpg"
 img-7: "../../src/images/VT-thanks.jpg"
-highlights: "Highlights:<p>I worked on this project as part of a team and my role consisted of **layout design** and **creating visual elements** to be used within the UI Design.</p>"
+highlights: Highlights:<p>I worked on this project as part of a team and my role consisted of **layout design** and **creating visual elements** to be used within the UI Design.</p>
+brief: |-
+  ## **NEVER GOING TO WORK**

-brief: "<h2><strong>NEVER GOING TO WORK</strong></h2><p>Vine &amp; Tap is an exciting gastropub &amp; wine bar located in the heart of the Buckhead district in Atlanta, Georgia.
-The winery offers small bites along with main course dishes paired well with their huge lists of wines to indulge.</p>"
+  Vine & Tap is an exciting gastropub & wine bar located in the heart of the Buckhead district in Atlanta, Georgia.
+The winery offers small bites along with main course dishes paired well with their huge lists of wines to indulge.</p>
 challenge: "<h2><strong>Challenge:</strong> </h2><p>Create and redesign the company website so that it provides a more professional user experience and provide well designed reusable templates for print.</p>"